kyrie-H/A-FE_rcnn/README.md

 # A-FE_rcnn
-This project is based on PV-RCNN
+This project is based on openpcdet